 Because hard piping restricts movement of the range, the use of an A.G.A.-certified flexible metal appliance connector is recommended unless local codes require a hard-piped connection.
 Never use an old connector when installing a new range.
 If the hard piping method is used, you must carefully align the pipe; the range cannot be moved after the connection is made.

-To prevent gas leaks, use pipe joint compound or wrap Teflon pipe thread tape around all male (external) pipe threads.
+To prevent gas leaks, put pipe joint compound on, or wrap pipe thread tape with Teflon\ around, all male (external) pipe threads.

-Teflon: Registered trademark of DuPont
+\Tellon: Registered trademark of DuPont